InspiringLifeDesign/InspiringLifeDesign.github.io/_posts/2018/2018-03-06-freedom-plan-part-1.markdown

 <!-- END ADVERTISER: Preloved UK from awin.com -->
 <br>
 ### Calculating Your Expenses
 Since there's going to be some sums involved in this section, you may want to create a spreadsheet to log your expenses in.
-Alternatively, I have already created a **template spreadsheet** for my #lifedesigner subscribers.
+Alternatively, I have already created a **template spreadsheet** for my Life Designer subscribers.
 If you would like me to send you a copy of the template you can join my mailing list where you will be subscribed to receive updates from me about blog posts, side hustles and any fantastic offers I receive that I can pass onto you.
 <script src="https://assets.convertkit.com/assets/CKJS4.js?v=21"></script>
 <div class="ck_form_container ck_inline" data-ck-version="6">
   <div class="ck_form ck_naked">